Het Laatste Nieuws

-History and profile
+History

+19th century

 The liberal Julius Hoste Sr. founded the newspaper on 7 June 1888 five days before the Belgian elections.
 With his newspaper he wanted to support the Liberal Party in the upcoming elections and on the other side the Flemish movement in Brussels, a city which was dominated by francophone bourgeois (Franskiljons).
-The newspaper supported the cause of the Gelijkheidswet (E: equality law between French and Flemish in Belgium), the rescue of the Koninklijke Vlaamse Schouwburg (KVS) (E: Royal Flemish Theatre) in Brussels and the election of the first Flemish, liberal, Ghent municipal governing board in 1907.
+The newspaper supported the cause of the Gelijkheidswet (equality law between Dutch and French in Belgium), the rescue of the Royal Flemish Theatre in Brussels and the election of the first Flemish, liberal, Ghent municipal governing board in 1907.

-Its liberal character, anti-francophone stance and support for the Flemish movement were essential characteristics of the new daily, just like its anti-clericalism.
+Its liberal character, anti-Francophone stance and support for the Flemish movement were essential characteristics of the new daily, just like its anti-clericalism.
 In 1897, Flor Burton founded the newspaper De Nieuwe Gazet in Antwerp, with a substantially similar editorial policy.

+1900–1945

 When Julius Hoste Sr. died, his son, Julius Hoste Jr., took over full publishing responsibility.
 He moderated the confrontational style favored by his father, adopting a more temperate and formal tone.
 He broadened the scope of the newspaper, including more regional news, and expanded the sports section to reach an even wider public.

 When World War II broke out, Julius Hoste Jr. fled to the United Kingdom, although his newspaper continued publication under Nazi control.
-During this period The Adventures of Tintin was in the paper.
+During this period, The Adventures of Tintin was in the paper.
 Stories included Tintin in the Congo, Tintin in America, The Broken Ear, The Shooting Star, and The Secret of the Unicorn.